bignacio/soc/docs/articles/positive-cpp.md

 There's probably a good amount of truth in that joke.

 That got me thinking, could C++ be used for such types of applications?
-And, is it worthwhile to implement a REST (or something like that) backend in C++ ? (find some sample for that here{:target="_blank"}).
+And, is it worthwhile to implement a REST (or something like that) backend in C++ ? ([find some examples here](https://github.com/bignacio/soc/tree/main/docs/articles/code/positivecpp){:target="_blank"}).

 The answer is probably yes, but that's not what I want to talk about.
 I want to explore how C++ is often depicted as a complex and risky language.
 At times, it is almost feared, but it doesn't have to be.